Troubleshooting Latency Issues

-If you are experiencing latency problems, probably you know how to measure it in the context of your application, or maybe your latency problem is very evident even macroscopically.
+If you are experiencing latency problems, you probably know how to measure it in the context of your application, or maybe your latency problem is very evident even macroscopically.
 However keydb-cli can be used to measure the latency of a KeyDB server in milliseconds, just try:

-Using the internal KeyDB latency monitoring subsystem
+#Using the internal KeyDB latency monitoring subsystem

-While the latency monitoring sampling and reporting capabilities will make simpler to understand the source of latency in your KeyDB system, it is still advised that you read this documentation extensively to better understand the topic of KeyDB and latency spikes.
+While the latency monitoring sampling and reporting capabilities will make it simpler to understand the source of latency in your KeyDB system, it is still advised that you read this documentation extensively to better understand the topic of KeyDB and latency spikes.